9 Tips for Making the Most Money When Selling Old Toys

 It’s time to let someone else play with your old toys.
 Here’s how to sell your used toys for cash, and actually make good money doing so.

-Toys I’ve Sold on eBay
+Old Toys I’ve Sold on eBay for Cash

-Over the years, I’ve sold a lot of toys on eBay, to the extent that at one point I was actually buying and selling at the same time, turning it into a quite profitable side job.
+Over the years, I’ve personally sold a lot of toys on eBay, to the extent that at one point I was buying and selling at the same time, turning it into a quite profitable side job.

-Selling Your Beloved Toys and Figures Is Hard
+Selling Vintage Toys and Games Is Hard

-Before we proceed: reality check.
+Before we proceed, a quick reality check.

 You’re reading this because you have some toys, games, or figurines, perhaps even MIB (“mint in box,” meaning the item is in mint condition, and in the original box) or BNIB (“brand new in box,” as before, but never opened), and you’re considering selling them to make money.

 Perhaps you enjoy looking at them.
-Or else you like playing with them (hey, we won’t tell) — or you don’t, but you’re happy to know they’re in your basement/attic/storage garage.
+Or else you like playing with them (hey, we won’t tell), or you don’t, but you’re happy to know they’re in your basement/attic/storage garage.

-The fact is, you won’t feel happy about selling these items unless you feel that it is time to move on, that you have outgrown them.
-Until that happens, unless you’re absolutely desperate for the cash, keep them.
+The fact is, you won’t feel happy about selling these items unless you feel that it is time to move on, and that you have outgrown them.
+Until that happens, unless you’re desperate for the cash, keep them.
 You’ll regret it if you don’t.

-Research Your Toy’s Value
+1. Research Your Toy’s Value

-To get started, you need to know what you’re planning to sell is worth.
-At this stage, you don’t need to take anything off of any shelves, or get anything out of the attic.
+To get started, you need to know that what you’re planning to sell is worth.
+At this stage, you don’t need to take anything off any shelves or get anything out of the attic.

-Now, eBay may not be the best place to find this information.
-While you’ll certainly get a general idea of what the value is of recent sales of the same or similar items (using the Advanced search option and checking Sold listings before clicking Search on your search term), it’s worth heading to specialist collector sites that deal with the collectible figurines, toys and games you’re considering selling.
+Admittedly, eBay may not be the best place to find this information.
+While you’ll certainly get a general idea of what the value is of recent sales of the same or similar items (using the Advanced search option and checking Sold listings before clicking Search on your search term), it’s worth heading to specialist collector sites that deal with the collectible figurines, toys, and games you’re considering selling.

-Clean Them, Carefully
+2. Clean Them, Carefully

 But first: clean them!
-If your much-loved toys have been sealed in a box, then they’ll be fine, although the box may need a dusting.
+If your much-loved toys have been sealed in a box, then they’ll be fine, although the box itself may need a dusting.

 For toys that have lived a bit, it’s time to get the toothbrush, a clean paintbrush, Q-tips, and paper towels out, along with a small amount of water that should be used conservatively.
 With older toys, missing stickers will leave residue, so you’ll need a suitable removal solution that doesn’t damage the surface.